SmileShaun/SmileShaun.github.io/_pages/includes/intro.md

 # 👋 About Me
 I am currently a second-year M.S. student at Beihang University (BUAA).
 Previously, I received my bachelor’s degree from Southwest Jiaotong University in June 2023.
 My current research interests lie in image restoration, generation models.

+If you have any questions, feel free to add my WeChat (@xzzhangxz) to contact me.